-A total of 125 documented hours are required for the 3-credit course.
+A total of 125 documented hours are required for the 3-credit course (EXS 490).
 Three credit hours are earned from the successful completion of the internship with a grade of C- or better.
+Students enrolled in EXS 491 for 6-credits, will have to complete a total of 250 documented hours.